Minimum Kernel Discrepancy Estimators: Asymptotic Theory

 In this section we consider a topological space $\Theta$; no additional structure on $\Theta$ is required until \Cref{subsec: dependent case}.
 Our first task is to find weak sufficient conditions under which a.s. every sequence $(\theta_n)_{n \in \mathbb{N}}$ of minimum kernel discrepancy estimators satisfies

 That is, there is a probability 1 set on which all accumulation points of all sequences $\theta_n$ of minimum kernel discrepancy estimators are minimisers $\theta_\star$ of the kernel discrepancy between the distribution $P$, from which the data are sampled, and the statistical model $P_\theta$.
-To begin with we consider the case where the kernel $k$ does not depend on the parameter $\theta$; the case of a $\theta$-dependent kernel is treated in \Cref{subsec: dependent case}.
+To begin with we consider the case where the kernel $k$ does not depend on the parameter $\theta$ and standard arguments can be used; the case of a $\theta$-dependent kernel is treated in \Cref{subsec: dependent case}.

 \begin{lemma}[Strong consistency of the kernel mean element] Assume that \begin{assumptionsA} \item $\mathcal{H}(k)$ is separable. \item $\int \sqrt{k(x,x)} \; \mathrm{d}P(x) < \infty$. \end{assumptionsA} Then $\mu_k(P_n) \rightarrowas \mu_k(P)$. \end{lemma} \begin{proof} The random variables $\xi_i = k(\cdot,x_i)$ are independent, identically distributed, and satisfy $\mathbb{E}[\|k(\cdot,x_i)\|_{\mathcal{H}(k)}] = \int \sqrt{k(x,x)} \; \mathrm{d}P < \infty$ (from \ref{ass: k is l1}), so we may appeal to the strong law of large numbers (\Cref{thm: SLLN}) in the separable (from \ref{ass: Hk separable}) Banach space $\mathcal{B} = \mathcal{H}(k)$, to get